Finding a cost-effective stock broker is the first step to share trading.

-In today’s technologically connected world, the days of needing a real-life stockbroker to buy and sell shares on the stock exchange for you are long gone.
-It’s now quicker, easier and cheaper than ever before for Australians to buy and sell shares on the Australian Securities Exchange (ASX) and myriad international exchanges via online stock brokers, but that doesn’t mean it’s free.
+In today’s technologically connected world, it's quicker, easier and cheaper than ever before for Australians to buy and sell shares in Australian and international companies via online stock brokers.
+However, that doesn’t mean it’s free.

 But which online share trading platforms offer the cheapest brokerage?
 Read on to find out.